 GRID also continued to leverage its existing relationships with key community partners to spearhead outreach efforts in low-income communities.
-GRID also continued to garner support and participation from the first-adopters of the SASH Program to discuss it with their neighbors and acquaintances and encourage them to contact GRID.
+GRID garners support and participation from the first-adopters of the SASH Program to discuss their experiences with their neighbors and acquaintances and encourage them to contact GRID.
+Oftentimes, a former SASH client will invite their neighbors, and GRID's outreach staff, to a meeting at their own home to help promote the Program in their neighborhood.
 Involving neighbors, volunteers, and civic supporters at SASH installations helps build the SASH brand recognition on-the-ground in low-income communities, and for a wide audience of stakeholders.